dry states in india

 10. Goa – A popular tourist destination with high alcohol consumption, especially beer and wine.

 The Northeastern states of India, along with regions in the South and East, typically exhibit higher alcohol consumption due to various cultural and demographic factors, despite certain states enforcing prohibitions or dry days.
 In these areas, alcohol consumption is often intertwined with local traditions and social practices.
-Notably, tribal-dominated areas prefer locally made brews or country liquor, part of long-standing cultural customs.
+Notably, tribal-dominated areas prefer locally made brews or country liquor, which are part of long-standing cultural customs.
 Even in dry states in India, such as Gujarat and Bihar, these traditional alcohols remain popular in some communities.

 Conclusion